Irresistibly Moist Blueberry Cake That Bakes Up Perfect Every Single Time

 Directions

-• In another bowl, beat butter and sugar until soft.
-Add eggs one at a time, then mix in vanilla.
+• Beat butter and sugar in a large bowl until pale and fluffy, about 2–3 minutes.
+Add eggs one at a time, then stir in vanilla.

 Latest Posts